 AWWA’s Program Manager offers free technical assistance consultations with property owners interested in protecting water quality.
-The Program Manager will meet with the owners to learn how the property is used, assess any impacts to lake water quality, and make recommendations for actions to correct those impacts.
+The Program Manager will meet with the owners to learn how the property is used, assess any impacts to lake water quality, and make recommendations and a design for actions to correct those impacts.
 We will give you the knowledge to make your property more lake friendly.
 If you qualify, you can become a project host for our Youth Conservation Corps program.

 Take our quiz!
 If you’re in our service area, this quiz will help us determine if you have erosion or runoff issues on your lakefront property.
 After you submit your quiz, we’ll contact you to discuss your results and set up a free technical assistance site visit.
 The lakes in our service area include: Balch, Belleau, Pine River, Province, Great East, Horn, Ivanhoe, Lovell and Wilson.

 Maine: It is important to note that all activities within 250 feet of the Reference Line (high water mark) are within the jurisdiction of the Maine Shoreland Zoning Act .
 A permit is required when activity is located in, over, or adjacent to lakes, rivers, streams and wetlands.
 In Maine, “an “activity” is (A) dredging, bulldozing, removing or displacing soil, sand, vegetation or other materials; (B) draining or otherwise dewatering; (C) filling, including adding sand or other material to a sand dune; or (D) any construction, repair or alteration of any permanent structure”.
 Installing simple best management practices (BMPs) such as rain gardens, rubber razors, waterbars, and dripline trenches along the shoreline do require a permit.
 You can contact Maine Department of Environmental Protection for specific information on permitting.